Introduction to Fundamental Aspects of SQL

 Despite not entirely adhering to the relational model as described by Codd, it became the most widely used database language.

 SQL became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standardization (ISO) in 1987.

 Since then, the standard has been enhanced several times with added features.

 Information may be the most valuable commodity in the modern world.
-It can take many different forms: accounting and payroll information, information about customers and orders, scientific and statistical data, graphics, and multimedia, to mention just a few.
+It can take many different forms.
+For example

-Besides storing the information, which is what electronic fi es are for, we need to be able to find it when needed and to filter out what is unnecessary and redundant.
+Besides storing the information, which is what electronic files are for, we need to be able to find it when needed and to filter out what is unnecessary and redundant.

-With the informational deluge brought about by Internet findability, the data formats have exploded, and most data comes unstructured: pictures, sounds, text, and so on.
+With Internet findability, the data formats have exploded, and most data comes unstructured: pictures, sounds, text, and tokens.

 The approach that served us for decades, which was shredding data according to some predefined methodology,